palewire/django-calaccess-raw-data/docs/managementcommands.rst

                             "/home/djangoprojects/myproject".
       --traceback           Raise on CommandError exceptions
       --no-color            Don't colorize the command output.
-      --resume-download     Resume downloading of the ZIP archive from a previous attempt
+      --resume-download     Resume downloading of ZIP archive from a previous attempt
       --skip-download       Skip downloading of the ZIP archive --skip-clean          Skip cleaning up the raw data files